Explore

 - Get DSC

-The last decade has been transformative for India’s industrial landscape.
 Domestic firms faced increasing pressure to be globally competitive, while international companies tested India as a manufacturing and sourcing hub.
-This required an incentive framework that did not distort trade, impose heavy compliance, or restrict corporate flexibility.
+For businesses dependent on imports, this created an urgent need: a duty-deferment mechanism that didn’t lock them into export obligations or geographic zones.

 To understand MOOWR entirely, we must trace how India managed bonded manufacturing before 2019 – and why the 2019 overhaul was so significant.